 There must be equilibrium between input (the effort, experience and skills we put in at work) and output (the reward, such as pay and recognition we get back) – just ask Behavioural psychologist John Stacy Adams.
 If an employee starts to feel this is off-balance, they may either attempt to decrease their input by putting in less effort, or increase their output by asking for a pay rise.

-To make sure you’re getting this right, think about gathering frequent, anonymous feedback from your team about their workload, recognition and reward.
+To make sure you’re getting this right, think about gathering frequent, confidential feedback from your team about their workload, recognition and reward.
 This information can give you valuable insight into how much they feel their hard work is appreciated.

 Adopt a transparent pay scale